agrija9/agrija9.github.io/content/authors/admin/_index.md

 email: ""
 ---

 I am a MSc research assistant at the [German Research Center for Artificial Intelligence (DFKI)](https://www.dfki.de/web/) in the [Robotics Innovation Center (RIC)](https://robotik.dfki-bremen.de/de/startseite.html), Germany.

-I work for the [DeeperSense Project](https://www.deepersense.eu/www/), I am in charge of working with underwater sensors for data collection, design and implementation of neural networks to improve the perception of Autonomous Underwater Vehicles (AUVs) and the exploration of multi-modal and self-supervised learning approaches for underwater image data.
+I work for the [DeeperSense Project](https://www.deepersense.eu/www/), I am in charge of working with underwater sensors for the collection, processing and labeling of real-life underwater image data.
+I also design and implement neural networks to improve the perception of underwater systems as well as explore the potential of multi-modal and self-supervised learning for further improvements.

 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}. -->